Propagation of radical ideas in societies with memory: competition between radical strength and social cohesion: Introduction

 Compartmental models are usually based on a Markovian approximation where the future evolution of the system depends only on the state of the system at a single point in time.
 In many social systems, this hypothesis is adequate as a first approximation; however, we cannot ignore that, in these phenomena, memory (i.e. the history of the system in a certain time interval) plays an important role.
 A natural way to introduce memory into modeling is by using fractional calculus \cite{hilfer2000applications}.
 Unlike ordinary derivatives, derivatives of non-integer order also depend on the previous evolution of the system, which makes a strong case for modeling systems with memory.
 Since this was first observed, fractional models have been used progressively in the study of this type of systems, reaching in many cases a level of accuracy in the description much higher than models based on standard calculus \cite{sun2018new,duarte2019fractional}.
 In this article, we consider the effects of the memory in our compartmental model of the propagation of radical ideas in societies.

 In the next section we present the hypotheses of the model and arrive at the system of equations that governs its dynamics under the Markovian approximation.
-After that, in Section III we present the analytical and numerical study, obtaining and classifying the equilibrium points, qualitatively showing the possible evolutions of the system, and interpreting the results.
-In Section IV, we introduce the standard procedure that allows the inclusion of memory in dynamical systems by means of Caputo's derivatives, applying these ideas to the proposed model.
-Our final conclusions are presented in Section V.
+After that, in Section 3 we present the analytical and numerical study, obtaining and classifying the equilibrium points, qualitatively showing the possible evolutions of the system, and interpreting the results.
+In Section 4, we introduce the standard procedure that allows the inclusion of memory in dynamical systems by means of Caputo's derivatives.
+These ideas are applied to our model in Section \ref{sec:mem} where memory effects in the radicalization process are discussed.
+Finally, Section \textcolor{black}{5} is devoted to the conclusion.